Based on an article about a man who suffered from amnesia.

 In a telephone interview, Mrs. Power said that her husband, a Vietnam War veteran, had been treated for depression since the terror attacks of Sept.
 11, both with medication and counseling.

 Mr. Power walked between the two towers 15 minutes before the first plane hit, she said.
 She believes that September 11 dredged up painful memories of Vietnam.

-For his part, Power, who had to ask his sister which religion he belongs to, seems to be aware that he's still far from the end of his journey.
+For his part, Power seems to be aware that he's still far from the end of his journey.
 "He's very happy to have found his family, but realizes it's going to be a long road," says Sue Power.
 "He's home, but in a life he doesn't know anything about."